awsdocs/amazon-aurora-user-guide/doc_source/Aurora.Connecting.md

 + **GUI** – You can use the pgAdmin utility to connect to a PostgreSQL DB instance by using a UI interface\.
 For more information, see the [Download](https://www.pgadmin.org/download/) page from the pgAdmin website\.
 + **Applications** – You can use the PostgreSQL JDBC driver to connect your applications to your PostgreSQL DB instance\.
 For more information, see the [Download](https://jdbc.postgresql.org/download.html) page from the PostgreSQL JDBC driver website\.

-**Note**
-Because you can create an Amazon Aurora PostgreSQL DB cluster only in an Amazon Virtual Private Cloud \(VPC\), connections to an Aurora PostgreSQL DB cluster from AWS instances that are not in a VPC have been required to use the public endpoint address of the Aurora PostgreSQL DB cluster\.
-However, you can now communicate with an Amazon EC2 instance that is not in a VPC and an Aurora PostgreSQL DB cluster using ClassicLink\.
-For more information, see [A DB instance in a VPC accessed by an EC2 instance not in a VPC](USER_VPC.Scenarios.md#USER_VPC.ClassicLink)\.

 ## Troubleshooting Aurora connection failures<a name="Aurora.Connecting.Troubleshooting"></a>

-Common causes of connection failures to a new Aurora DB cluster are as follows:
+Common causes of connection failures to a new Aurora DB cluster include the following:
-+ The DB cluster was created using a VPC that does not allow connections from your device\.
-To fix this failure, modify the VPC to allow connections from your device, or create a new VPC for your DB cluster that allows connections from your device\.
++ **Security group in the VPC doesn't allow access** – Your VPC needs to allow connections from your device or from an Amazon EC2 instance by proper configuration of the Security group in the VPC\.
+To resolve, modify your VPC's Security group Inbound rules to allow connections\.
 For an example, see [Create a VPC and subnets](Aurora.CreateVPC.md#CHAP_Aurora.CreateVPC)\.
-+ The DB cluster was created using the default port, and your company has firewall rules blocking connections to that port from devices in your company network\.
-To fix this failure, recreate the instance with a different port\.
++ **Port blocked by firewall rules** – Check the value of the port configured for your Aurora DB cluster\.
+If a firewall rule blocks that port, you can re\-create the instance using a different port\.
-+ If you are using IAM database authentication, you might need to configure IAM database authentication\.
-For information, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.
++ **Incomplete or incorrect IAM configuration** – If you created your Aurora DB instance to use IAM–based authentication, make sure that it's properly configured\.
+For more information, see [IAM database authentication](UsingWithRDS.IAMDBAuth.md)\.

-**Note**
-For a helpful and detailed guide on connecting to an Amazon Aurora MySQL DB cluster, you can see the [Aurora connection management](https://d1.awsstatic.com/whitepapers/RDS/amazon-aurora-connection-management-handbook.pdf) handbook\.
+For more information about troubleshooting Aurora DB connection issues, see [Can't connect to Amazon RDS DB instance](CHAP_Troubleshooting.md#CHAP_Troubleshooting.Connecting)\.